sprat/claylinux/README.md

 expects an apkovl overlay file (`diskless` mode), either is expects another device on which the root filesystem is stored (`sys` mode).

-I am not sure how the `data` mode works, but I guess it's a special case of the `diskless` mode.
+I am not sure how the `data` mode works, but I guess it's a special case of the `diskless` mode where only the `/var` directory is mounted from a storage device.

 Here are some interesting links about the Alpine Linux' boot:
 - https://wiki.alpinelinux.org/wiki/Create_a_Bootable_Device